paull10au/qsyd_InvocableEmailActions/README.md

 2. Add an Action
 3. Search for either **"QSyd - Invocable Email Action"** or **"QSyd - Invocable Email Template Action"**
 4. Populate the required fields
-5. Populate other logically required fields, eg. Addressee field (To, Cc, Bcc or Target Object)
+5. Populate other logically required fields, eg. At least 1 Recipient field (To, Cc, Bcc or Target Object Id)
+6. Optionally associate the email with a related record via the "What Id"

 ⚠️ Any exceptions that are thrown are surfaced as either [emails](https://help.salesforce.com/articleView?id=flow_troubleshoot_error_email.htm&type=5) or [handled faults](https://help.salesforce.com/articleView?id=flow_build_logic_fault.htm&type=5)